ietf-ccamp-wg/ietf-network-inventory/draft-yg3bp-ccamp-network-inventory-yang - Copy.md

 ## Tree Diagram

 A simplified graphical representation of the data model is used in {{ni-tree}} of this document.
-The meaning of the symbols in this diagram is defined in {{!RFC8340}}.
+The meaning of the symbols in these diagrams is defined in {{!RFC8340}}.

 ## Prefix in Data Node Names